 MakeUseOf is THE place on the Web for computer geeks to hang out.
 There are writers with different interests and areas of expertise, contributors who really know their stuff and are keen to help out, and a huge community hanging out together in one place.

 I would hope you already know about MakeUseOf seeing as you’re reading it right now.
 But just in case, MakeUseOf features numerous articles every day that, as the name suggests, you’ll be able to make use of.
 Including app reviews, how-to’s, and opinion pieces.
-There is also a collection of Best Of’s, Cheats and Guides, Questions and Answers, a Directory of Web Apps, and Geeky Fun.
+There is also a collection of Best Of’s, Cheats and Guides, Web Apps, and Geeky Fun.

 If you need to find a computer geek in a hurry then these are the online destinations to head to first.
 You may join the throng hanging out at one, or follow links to other parts of the Web where the content and the content creators get even geekier.